jawher-soudani/TENZO_UK_SALES_FORECASTING/README.md

 • Multiple Models platform: when using this integrated model , it first asks the user to choose one of the three models to start working with.
-The configuration and the options proposed depend on this choice.
+The configuration and the options proposed depend on this choice.<br />
 • Multiple options : Our integrated model propose multiple option do perform forecasting on any number of days.
 The user can ask to do forecasting using dynamic method or step by step method.
-Dynamic method forecast sales on any period of time using only past data , the second method needs to retrain the model after each forecast using the real value of the prediction.
+Dynamic method forecast sales on any period of time using only past data , the second method needs to retrain the model after each forecast using the real value of the prediction.<br />
-• Multi-usage : this model can be used to describe and analyze data or to forecast future sales
+• Multi-usage : this model can be used to describe and analyze data or to forecast future sales<br />
-• Auto-Configuration : the model propose a high level configuration method that does not require any technical knowledge to perform forecasting
+• Auto-Configuration : the model propose a high level configuration method that does not require any technical knowledge to perform forecasting<br />
-• Auto-Error handler : the model handle or internal error so that is does not interrupt forecasting when used for multiple locations.
+• Auto-Error handler : the model handle or internal error so that is does not interrupt forecasting when used for multiple locations.<br />

 ```
 How to run it